 The Committee for Sustainable and Responsible Business (CSRB) is chaired by Sir Michael Rake (BT chairman) and sets the corporate responsible and sustainable business strategy for BT group globally (including wholly owned subsidiaries) with input and recommendations from executive management for approval by the Board.
-It includes two non-executive directors: Phil Hodkinson, Jasmine Whitbread and three independent members: Baroness Margaret Jay, Lord Michael Hastings, Dame Ellen MacArthur, as well as key executives.
+It includes two non-executive directors: Phil Hodkinson.
+Jasmine Whitbread and three independent members: Baroness Margaret Jay, Lord Michael Hastings, Dame Ellen MacArthur, as well as key executives.
 The committee has close links with BT's Leadership Advisory Panel (the Panel).
 Jonathan Porritt (chair of the Panel) attends CSRB annually.

 Gavin Patterson, CEO BT Retail and BT's CR sponsor, is a member of the CRSB.
 He also chairs the Responsible and Sustainable business leadership team - responsible for delivering CR strategy and monitoring performance.
-CEO, Ian Livingston, is the Boardroom champion for Health and safety and has overall responsibility for health and safety performance across BT Group.
+CEO, lan Livingston, is the Boardroom champion for Health and safety and has overall responsibility for health and safety performance across BT Group.
 The Operating Committee (OC), the key management committee, has collective responsibility for running the group's business.
 This includes agreeing on issues not reserved for the Board, and determining group policy on CSR, environment, ethics and business practice, employment and health and safety standards.

 The board committee is supported by three leadership teams: Our Responsible and Sustainable business leadership team, this team is responsible for delivering our strategy and monitoring our performance.
 Our Sustainability leadership team.
 This team defines the vision for, and monitors, our environmental and sustainability performance.
 Our Community Investment leadership team.
-The team is responsible for focusing and aligning employee engagement and community investment activities and monitoring progress. corporate responsibility and sustainability; and what appears to be the main model in use in that company.
+The team is responsible for focusing and aligning employee engagement and community investment activities and monitoring progress.

-One practical difficulty in making such assessments is that whilst many companies are admirably transparent and informative about their governance and oversight of corporate responsibility and sustainability, membership of their board committees, terms of reference, details of experts groups or stakeholder panels (where they have them), just as they do for Audit and Risk, REMCOs and other board committees, this is not universally the case.
-In particular, we have struggled with some CR committees chaired by the CEO, where the membership has either not been clear or from the company's own description, it has been hard to decide whether the CEO is there serving as a board member or as an executive.
+or from the company's own description, it has been hard to decide whether the CEO is there serving as a board member or as an executive.
 Unless clearly positioned as part of board oversight and governance, we have defined these committees as 'below the board'.